MarkGravestock/MarkGravestock.TestTools/ReadMe.md

 also ComparableTo is interesting as a feature to support asserting whether 2 instances have the same properties (i.e. making asserting a single condition simpler moving from [Procedural State Verification](http://xunitpatterns.com/State%20Verification.html#Procedural%20State%20Verification) to [Expected Object](http://xunitpatterns.com/State%20Verification.html#Expected%20Object) where there is no requirement for the SUT to support equality).

+#### Test Doubles

+For [Behaviour Verification](http://xunitpatterns.com/Behavior%20Verification.html) testing, based on verifying [Indirect Outputs](http://xunitpatterns.com/indirect%20output.html), a [Mock Object](http://xunitpatterns.com/Mock%20Object.html) can be used.
+To supply [Indirect Inputs]() to the [SUT](http://xunitpatterns.com/SUT.html) we can use a [Test Stub](http://xunitpatterns.com/Test%20Stub.html).
+Many 'mock' libraries can act as both types of [Test Doubles](http://xunitpatterns.com/Test%20Double%20Patterns.html).

+- [Moq](https://github.com/Moq/moq4).
+Default choice, as it says no wierd record/replay which supports clean [AAA] style tests.

 #### ATDD Tools